Big-Life-Lab/PHES-ODM/metadata.md

 ## Site (Site.csv) <span id="Site"><span>

-The site of wastewater sampling, including several *defaults* that can be used to populate new samples.
+The site of wastewater sampling, including several *defaults* that can be used to populate new samples upon creation.

 -   **ID**: (Primary Key) Unique identifier for the location where wastewater sample was taken.

--   **name**: Name corresponding to `siteID`.
+-   **name**: Given name to the site.
 Location name could be a treatment plant, campus, institution or sewer location, etc.

--   **description**: Description of wastewater site (city, building, street, etc., to identify location sampled).
+-   **description**: Description of wastewater site (city, building, street, etc.) to better identify the location of the sampling point.

 -   **reporter.ID**: (Foreign key) Links with the reporter that is responsible for the data.